microsoft/idfix/docs/operation.md

 |UNDO|This value is only shown if the user has loaded a previously saved Update file.
 The sole operation that can be executed is to restore the original value.|
 |FAIL|This value is only shown if an update value has an unknown conflict with the directory rules.
 In this case, you may attempt to edit the value again.
 It may be necessary to analyze the values in the object using ADSIEDIT.|

-> Only errors with a customer selected Action will be considered for update.
-To reiterate; unless a specific choice is made IdFix will not perform any operation on the error.
+> Only errors where you have selected an action will  be considered for update.
+To reiterate: unless a specific choice is made in the ACTION column  , IdFix will not perform any operation on the error.

-- The option to Accept all suggested updates is available.
+10. The option to Accept all   suggested updates is available.

-- After selecting the ACTION for one or more errors, choose the Apply menu item to write the values to Active Directory.
+11. After selecting the ACTION for one or more errors, select Apply to write the values to Active Directory.
 Successful writes are indicated by displaying “COMPLETE” in the ACTION column.

-- IdFix writes all UPDATE transactions to a transaction log.
+12. IdFix writes all UPDATE transactions to a transaction log.
 The following is an example.

 ```
-7/22/2013 6:36:44 AM INITIALIZED - IDFIX VERSION 2.0.0 - MULTI-TENANT
+7/22/2021 6:36:44 AM INITIALIZED - IDFIX VERSION 2.0.0 - MULTI-TENANT
-7/22/2013 6:36:47 AM QUERY AD
+7/22/2021 6:36:47 AM QUERY AD
-7/22/2013 6:36:47 AM FOREST:E2K10.COM SERVER:DC1.E2K10.COM FILTER:(|(OBJECTCATEGORY=PERSON)(OBJECTCATEGORY=GROUP))
+7/22/2021 6:36:47 AM FOREST:E2K10.COM SERVER:DC1.E2K10.COM FILTER:(|(OBJECTCATEGORY=PERSON)(OBJECTCATEGORY=GROUP))
-7/22/2013 6:36:47 AM PLEASE WAIT WHILE THE LDAP CONNECTION IS ESTABLISHED.
+7/22/2021 6:36:47 AM PLEASE WAIT WHILE THE LDAP CONNECTION IS ESTABLISHED.
-7/22/2013 6:36:49 AM QUERY COUNT: 140  ERROR COUNT: 29  DUPLICATE CHECK COUNT: 191
+7/22/2021 6:36:49 AM QUERY COUNT: 140  ERROR COUNT: 29  DUPLICATE CHECK COUNT: 191
-7/22/2013 6:36:49 AM ELAPSED TIME: AD QUERY - 00:00:02.3890432
+7/22/2021 6:36:49 AM ELAPSED TIME: AD QUERY - 00:00:02.3890432
-7/22/2013 6:36:49 AM WRITE SPLIT FILES
+7/22/2021 6:36:49 AM WRITE SPLIT FILES
-7/22/2013 6:36:49 AM MERGE SPLIT FILES
+7/22/2021 6:36:49 AM MERGE SPLIT FILES
-7/22/2013 6:36:49 AM COUNT DUPLICATES
+7/22/2021 6:36:49 AM COUNT DUPLICATES
-7/22/2013 6:36:49 AM WRITE FILTERED DUPLICATE OBJECTS
+7/22/2021 6:36:49 AM WRITE FILTERED DUPLICATE OBJECTS
-7/22/2013 6:36:49 AM READ FILTERED DUPLICATE OBJECTS
+7/22/2021 6:36:49 AM READ FILTERED DUPLICATE OBJECTS
-7/22/2013 6:36:49 AM READ ERROR FILE
+7/22/2021 6:36:49 AM READ ERROR FILE
-7/22/2013 6:36:49 AM ELAPSED TIME: DUPLICATE CHECKS - 00:00:00.0780785
+7/22/2021 6:36:49 AM ELAPSED TIME: DUPLICATE CHECKS - 00:00:00.0780785
-7/22/2013 6:36:49 AM POPULATING DATAGRID
+7/22/2021 6:36:49 AM POPULATING DATAGRID
-7/22/2013 6:36:50 AM ELAPSED TIME: POPULATE DATAGRIDVIEW - 00:00:00.0780785
+7/22/2021 6:36:50 AM ELAPSED TIME: POPULATE DATAGRIDVIEW - 00:00:00.0780785
 7/22/2013 6:36:50 AM QUERY COUNT: 140  ERROR COUNT: 53
 7/22/2013 6:37:34 AM APPLY PENDING
 7/22/2013 6:37:34 AM UPDATE: [CN=USER000001,OU=E2K10OU1,DC=E2K10,DC=COM][USER][MAILNICKNAME][CHARACTER][USER?^|000001][USER000001][EDIT]